hddm-devs/hddm/README.rst

   model (RLDDM), including a module for estimating the impact of continuous regressors onto RLDDM parameters, and a reinforcement learning
   (RL) model.
 See tutorial for the RLDDM and RL modules here: https://nbviewer.jupyter.org/github/hddm-devs/hddm/blob/master/hddm/examples/demo_RLHDDMtutorial.ipynb and in the paper here: https://rdcu.be/b4q6Z

 * HDDM 0.9.0 brings a host of new features.
              HDDM includes `likelihood approximation networks`_ via the **HDDMnn**, **HDDMnnRegressor** and **HDDMnnStimCoding** classes.
              This allows fitting of a number of variants of sequential sampling models.
 You can now easily use custom likelihoods for model fitting.
 We included a range of new **simulators**, which allow data generation for a host of variants of sequential sampling models.
              There are some new out of the box **plots**, in the **hddm.plotting** module.
 Fast posterior predictives for regression based models.
              Some sampler settings are now exposed to the user via a customizable **model_config dictionary**.
 Lastly you are now able to save and load **HDDMRegression** models with custom link functions.
 Please see the **documentation** (under **LAN Extension**) for illustrations on how to use the new features.

 * HDDM 0.9.1 improved documentation for LAN models.
              Comprehensive tutorial using LAN included.
 Bugfixes for ``simulator_h_c()`` function.

-* HDDM 0.9.2 Major overhaul of the plotting functions under hddm.plotting.
+* HDDM 0.9.2 major overhaul of the plotting functions under hddm.plotting.
              Old capabilities are preserved under hddm.plotting_old, but will be deprecated.
              The new plotting functions replicate the existing functionality, but improve on various aspects of the plot and provide a more abstracted and extensible interface.
              Fixes an error with posterior predictive sampling using hierarchical regression models based on LANs with ``HDDMnnRegressor()``. ``HDDMnnRegressor()`` now issues a single warning for boundary condition violations instead of flagging all occurences.